bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/04_Ecosystem/05_Workflow_Provenance/01_Run/02_YAML.rst

   added to the crate.
 As with datasets, the user can decide if the trace files themselves must be physically added, or include only references to where they can be located.
 If trace files are included, a directory named ``trace/`` will be available from the root path of the crate.

+- ``provenance_run`` value is ``True`` by default.
+It is a boolean to indicate whether the crate must include detailed provenance information about the individual task executions and hence correspond to the Provenance Run Crate profile.
+  If set to ``False``, the crate will only include high-level information about the main workflow execution (corresponding to the Workflow Run Crate profile).

+- ``param_size_limit`` value is ``200`` by default.
+It indicates the maximum number of characters that will be recorded for each task's parameter value.
+This is useful to avoid including very large arrays in the metadata file.
+If a task's output exceeds this limit, it will be truncated to the first ``param_size_limit`` characters.
+It should only be used when ``provenance_run`` is set to ``True``.

 - ``software`` is used to manually describe the list of software dependencies (i.e. ``softwareRequirements`` in RO-Crate specification) this application